 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-BRCA-associated cancers may respond better to certain chemotherapies such as platinum-based therapies.
+BRCA-associated and other hereditary cancers may respond better to certain chemotherapies such as platinum-based therapies.
 Platinum-based drugs (such as carboplatin and cisplatin) damage the DNA in cancer cells.
-Our cells use BRCA1 and BRCA2 to repair damage to our DNA.
-Cancer cells in people with BRCA mutations have problems repairing DNA already, and platinum chemotherapy can make that worse.
+Our cells use the products of many of the genes associated with hereditary cancer including BRCA1, BRCA2, PALB2, ATM, and others to repair damage to our DNA.
+Cancer cells in people with mutations have problems repairing DNA already, and platinum chemotherapy can make that worse.

-Researchers are looking at whether platinums may work better than other types of chemotherapy for mutation carriers.
+Researchers are looking at whether platinum-based drugs may work better than other types of chemotherapy for mutation carriers.
 Platinum therapies are used as standard first-line treatment for ovarian cancer but they are not usually used for breast cancer.
 A clinical trial known as the INFORM Study is looking at whether women with mutations who are newly-diagnosed with breast cancer respond better to platinum therapy compared with other chemotherapy.
-Results of this study could help us better understand the best chemotherapy treatment for BRCA-associated cancers.
+Another clinical trial is looking at the use of platinum-based therapy in metastatic prostate cancer patients with mutations in BRCA1, BRCA2, ATM, or other genes involved in the same DNA repair pathway.
+Results of these and other similar studies could help us better understand the best chemotherapy treatment for BRCA-associated cancers.